causalMedAnalysis/rwrlite/README.md

 ## Acknowledgments

-Special thanks to Ariel Linden for developing `rwrmed`, upon which `rwrlite` is based.
+Special thanks to Ariel Linden and Chuck Huber for developing `rwrmed`, upon which `rwrlite` is based.